 LADWP hydrographers monitor groundwater levels in over 700 monitoring wells throughout the Owens Valley.
 Groundwater levels are considered when evaluating the overall condition of the basin and are utilized for calibrating groundwater models.
 Hydrographs are used to observe the changes in groundwater levels over time.
 Figures 15a through 15g illustrate hydrographs of selected monitoring wells in Owens Valley well fields.
-As shown in Figures 15a-15g, groundwater levels are generally high throughout the valley despite the recent drought.
+As shown in Figures 15a-15g, groundwater levels are generally high throughout the valley despite a period of state-wide drought between 2008 and 2011.
 High Owens Valley groundwater levels following a period of lingering drought are a reflection of LADWP's conservative management philosophy.
-LADWP uses regression models to forecast change in depth-to-water.
-The forecast change in depth-to-water during the 2011-12 runoff year is as follows: